eanders/vagrant-op/README.md

 vagrant up
 ```

 To access the web interface outside of the vagrant container, you'll need to add certificates for nginx-proxy [as noted in the warehouse networking setup](https://github.com/greenriver/hmis-warehouse/blob/production/docs/developer-networking.md#certificate) and then restart vagrant.
+If you allowed vagrant to clone
+and create a default configuration, the certificates will be created for you,
+but you will still need to install them on your local machine.

 If you want both CAS and the warehouse to share a database server, you may want to add a `docker-compose.override.yml` to one of the warehouse installation that puts the db container on a different port.